 A major bitcoin project is underway in Tanzania.
 Business transactions in this East African country are fraught with many challenges such as counterfeit currency and a 28% transaction fee on individuals who do not have a bank account.
 Seventy percent of the country's population fall into this category.
+Benjamin Fernandes,

-Benjamin Fernandes, a Tanzanian and 2017 graduate of Stanford Graduate School of Business, is co-founder of NALA, a Tanzanian firm working to bring cryptocurrency to a country where 96% of the population have access to mobile devices.
+132 | Information Systems for Business and Beyond (2019) a Tanzanian and 2017 graduate of Stanford Graduate School of Business, is co-founder of NALA, a Tanzanian firm working to bring cryptocurrency to a country where 96% of the population have access to mobile devices.
 NALA's goal is to provide low cost transactions to all of the country's citizens through cryptocurrency.3 You can read more of this cryptocurrency venture here.